robcarver17/pysystemtrade/docs/data.md

 - Mongo / Parquet / Arctic
     - `mongoDb`: Connection to a MongoDB database specifying port, database name and hostname.
 Usually created by a `dataBlob`, and the instance is used to create various `mongoConnection`
     - `mongoConnection`: Creates a connection (combination of database and specific collection) that is created inside object like `mongoPositionLimitData`, using a `mongoDb`
-    - `mongoData`: Provides a common abstract interface to mongo, assuming the data is in dicts.
+    - `mongoData`: Provides a common abstract interface to MongoDB, assuming the data is in dicts.
 Has different classes for single or multiple keys.
     - `ParquetAccess`: Provides a common abstract interface to Parquet
     - `arcticData`: Provides a common abstract interface to Arctic, assuming the data is passed as pd.DataFrame
 - Interactive brokers: see [this file](/docs/IB.md)